xdoko01/pgRPG/README.md

 remove unnecessary pickup and Position should be removed now, not needed.

- - NewRenderDataFromParent(animation + position) - all part of Render system, nothing else needed
+ - RenderDataFromParent(animation + position) - all part of Render system, nothing else needed

  -----